Update: Wednesday, July 15, 2020.

 School and college guidelines are being worked on for the fall.
 More details to come when available.

-The Mid-Hudson Region is on schedule for Phase 2 of Reopening on Tuesday, June 9th!
+The Mid-Hudson Region Phase 2 of Reopening started on Tuesday, June 9th!

 Phase 1 Industries https://forward.ny.gov/phase-one-industries

 Garage Sales are now permitted with 10 or less people.
 Face masks and social distancing must be maintained.

 Senior Centers throughout the Mid-Hudson Region are scheduled to re-open in Phase 4.

 Seniors are the most vulnerable of being infected by COVID-19.

 Outdoor Graduations will be allowed after June 26th with 150 maximum in people in attendance.https://www.governor.ny.gov/news/governor-cuomo-announces-outdoor-graduations-150-people-will-be-allowed-beginning-june-26th

 Summer Day Camps scheduled to open on June 29th.